abhiasr/Employee-Management-System/README.md

-# 👩‍💼 Employee Management System – Final Project for Udemy Java Course
+#  Employee Management System – Final Project

-This is the **final project** for the Java Basic Udemy Course, designed to help you apply everything you've learned — including variables, control flow, loops, arrays, methods, and object-oriented programming (OOP).

----

-## 🧠 Project Goal
+## Project Goal

 Create a simple **Employee Management System** that allows you to: